Claude Technical Tutor

 /note (manual capture if Claude misses something)

-/project-end (synthesize, confirm filename, done)
+/session-end (synthesize, confirm filename, done)

-If you forget /project-start:
+If you forget /session-start:

 ... work normally, no notes captured ...